buildsquad/buildsquad-vagrant/README.md

 ### Known issues

-On my laptop (running fedora 19 and vagrant 1.2.4) when running `vagrant up` it fails due to networking not being configured The "solution" is to add an ip address for the host machine and rerun provision:
+On my laptop (running fedora 19 and vagrant 1.2.4) when running `vagrant up` it fails due to networking not being configured.

+The "solution" is to add an ip address for the host machine and rerun provision:

 ```